Transferable FB-GNN-MBE Framework for Potential Energy Surfaces: Data-Adaptive Transfer Learning in Deep Learned Many-Body Expansion Theory: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In the present study, we introduced FB-GNN-MBE, a computational framework that couples FB-GNNs with the MBE theory and delivers robustness, accuracy, and interpretability, thereby outperforming conventional NN- or GNN-accelerated QM models for large chemical systems.
 FB-GNN-MBE overcomes the unfriendly computational complexity by computing only 1B energies at the QM level while predicting many-order corrections (including 2B and 3B energies) based on FB-GNN-trained structure--property relationships.
 Using MXMNet\cite{zhang2020molecular} and PAMNet\cite{zhang2023universal} as the backbone FB-GNN model, we improve the alignment between the model architecture and the chemical hierarchy.
 Across water, phenol, and 1:1 water:phenol clusters, FB-GNN-MBE achieves chemical accuracy in ground state energies in agreement with MP2-MBE or DFT-MBE, while reducing the computational cost by {two to four} orders of magnitude.
 In addition, we presented a practical teacher--student knowledge distillation protocol for building transferable FB-GNN-MBE models without system-specific retraining and for removing the central bottleneck of overfitting in machine learned force fields (MLFFs).
 We showed that the chemical patterns learned by a large, heavy-weight teacher model (such as PAMNet) can be distilled and transferred to multiple small, light-weight student models (such as DimeNet and ViSNet).
-In summary, FB‑GNN‑MBE is an accurate and scalable approach for constructing PES for geometry optimizations, MC samplings, MD simulation, and other workflows.\cite{wales1997global,laio2002escaping,paesani2016getting} FB-GNN-MBE exhibits the following strengths: (1) It is robust to data imbalance between low- and high-energy regions of the PES using the multi-stage training strategy (2) It is generalizable to under-sampled regions of the PES using the knowledge distillation and fine-tuning strategies.
+In summary, FB‑GNN‑MBE is an accurate and scalable approach for predicting interaction energies of large molecular assemblies and is readily applicable to MC sampling or any other energy-based screening workflow.\cite{wales1997global,laio2002escaping,paesani2016getting} FB-GNN-MBE exhibits the following strengths: (1) It is robust to data imbalance between low- and high-energy regions of the PES using the multi-stage training strategy (2) It is generalizable to under-sampled regions of the PES using the knowledge distillation and fine-tuning strategies.
 (3) Its model architecture encodes explicit directional information using distance- and angle-based features.